 Statistically speaking, you’re at the top of your financial game, so look for ways to maximise your earnings while setting realistic long-term financial goals for your retirement.

 Your golden years are a time when you can focus on, well, you.
 But it shouldn’t be to the detriment of your future you.
 Retirement may not be far away and saving for financial goals is now a priority.

-If your super and investments were impacted by an economic crisis, you may need to adjust your retirement plans, but now isn’t the time to try to outplay the market.
+If your super and investments were impacted by economic events like COVID-19, you may need to adjust your retirement plans, but now isn’t necessarily the time to try to outplay the market.

-Stay fit and healthy so you enter this phase with enough energy to carry out your retirement plans, but also put money away in an emergency fund in case unexpected medical expenses arise.
+The good news is there are many strategies to help like personal super contributions - particularly if you made use of the Federal Government’s early release scheme.
+Trying to stay fit and healthy will also help you enter this phase with enough energy to carry out your retirement plans, while considering putting money away in an emergency fund in case unexpected medical expenses arise.